tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ​

 ### New/inactive players

 ​
-RUKRS requests that players play at least 50 hanchan to give a representative ranking.
+RUKRS requests that players play, to give a representative ranking, at least:
+- Option 1: 10 days of play
+- Option 2: 50 hanchan
 ​

-Players with fewer than 50 hanchan are given 'virtual' results until they have 50 results.
+Players with fewer than the above numbers are given 'virtual' results until they have the minimum number.
 ​

-Each of these virtual results is -30,000.
+Each of these virtual results is:
+- Option 1: 0
+- Option 2: -30,000
 ​

 ### The two parts of the RUKRS ranking

 ​
 A player's RUKRS ranking is calculated in two parts.
 ​